 3. Use level-specific material

-4. Treat the whole class equally
+4. Communicate equally with the whole class

 One best teacher award coming your way!